 Labyrinth Costume Masquerade Masks

 Growing up, Labyrinth (1986, dir.
 Jim Henson) was one of those movies my family and I watched to death.
-I was really inspired by Brian Froud’s creature designs, so when my sister was deciding what her and her husband should wear to a Fantasy/ Sci-Fi themed wedding, I suggested Labyrinth Costume Masks from the Ballroom scene.
+I was really inspired by Brian Froud’s creature designs, so when my sister was deciding what she and her husband should wear to a Fantasy/ Sci-Fi themed wedding, I suggested Labyrinth Costume Masks from the Ballroom scene.
 Of course, I offered to make them as well.

 The Female Dancer’s Mask

-As these are custom Labyrinth costume masks, I first took measurements from my sister’s face and traced it onto Worbla to make the basic mask shape.
+As these are custom Labyrinth costume masks, I first took measurements from my sister’s face and traced it onto Worbla to make the mask shape.

 Using the Heat Gun and some basic sculpting tools – including a chopstick, skewer and craft knife – I began shaping the mask.
 Small organic shapes were cut from scraps of Worbla and added to the mask to build the details.
 Beads were also incorporated into the shape.

-After cutting a hole in the right side of the mask, I shaped it form the face shape and continued adding vine and branch details.
+After cutting a hole in the right side of the mask, made the face shape and continued adding vine and branch details.
 The addition of the horns was up next.

-First I measured and cut flat shapes out of Worbla, they were then heated and the basic shape made from the points down.
-I left the base of the horns unfolded until I fused them to the basic mask shape.
-Using the heat gun I formed the horns onto the base and folded them into shape.
+First, I measured and cut flat shapes out of Worbla, they were then heated and formed from the points down.
+I left the base of the horns unfolded until I fused them to the mask.
+Using the heat gun, I built the horns onto the mask and folded them into shape.

-I measured and cut the ear shapes out of Worbla, incorporating a tab so I could fuse it to the mask base.
-I made the shapes 20% larger than I needed.
+I measured and cut the ear shapes out of Worbla, incorporating a tab so I could fuse it to the mask.
+I made it 20% larger than I needed.
 This gave me more room to create an inner curve and add a fold around the edges, which gave fullness to the ear.